Yoinkker/osrs_item_spawn_map/README.md

 Frontend: TypeScript SPA (Vite + Leaflet).
 Loads spawn data and bundled icons, renders markers by plane/map, and persists collected items in `localStorage`.
 In dev, Vite serves spawn JSON and icons from `data/` and proxies worker routes to `:8787`.

 Worker: Cloudflare Worker that proxies wiki map tiles (CORS + rate limiting) and exposes `/api/tile-version` so the frontend can pick the correct tile set.
 Tile versions are cached in KV.
+The frontend and worker share a fallback tile version constant from `shared/tileVersion.ts`.

 In production, Cloudflare Pages hosts the static frontend (with spawn JSON and icons embedded in `dist/`) and the Worker runs at `VITE_WORKER_URL`.